okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rl-clientbased/index.md

 **Q: Which endpoints are covered under the client-based rate limit?**

-Currently, a client-based rate limit applies to an authorization server's OAuth 2.0 `/authorize` or `/login/login.htm` endpoint for Classic Engine orgs, and the OAuth 2.0 `/authorize` and Interaction Code flow endpoints for Identity Engine orgs.
+Currently, a client-based rate limit applies to an authorization server's OAuth 2.0 `/authorize` endpoint for Identity Engine and Classic Engine orgs.
+Client-based rate limits also apply to the Interaction Code flow endpoints for Identity Engine orgs, and the `/login/login.htm` endpoint for Classic Engine orgs.

-**Q: How is the client-specific rate limit determined?**

-For the OAuth 2.0 `/authorize` endpoint, the client rate limit framework calculates the per client rate limit based on the OAuth 2.0 client ID, the user's IP address, and the Okta device identifier (the Okta device identifier that Okta sets in the browser).

-For the `/login/login.htm` endpoint, the client rate limit framework calculates the per client rate limit based on the user's IP address and the Okta device identifier (the Okta device identifier that Okta sets in the browser).

 **Q: What happens if my network contains a proxy server through which the requests are proxied?**